2020 HDR Foundation Grants

 HDR Sponsor: Christine Magers | Corpus Christi, TX

-At SLP Seeds, the mission ranges from hunger relief to self-sufficiency through urban agriculture education, workforce development, community engagement and entrepreneurial opportunities.
-A grant for $29,887 will purchase materials, supplies and equipment to implement a half-acre Educational Urban Courtyard Farm inside the SLP Middle School.
+At Seeds Feeds, the mission ranges from hunger relief to self-sufficiency through urban agriculture education, workforce development, community engagement and entrepreneurial opportunities.
+A grant for $29,887 will purchase materials, supplies and equipment to implement a half-acre Educational Urban Courtyard Farm inside the St. Louis Park Middle School.
 The farm will supplement fresh food to students and their families, with one out of three students on a free or reduced meal plan during COVID-19.

 HDR Sponsors: Scott Zilka and Michelle Bissonnette (retiree) | Minneapolis, MN